Assessing the overall and partial causal well-specification of nonlinear additive noise models

 We consider $100$ different random setups for sample sizes $10^2$ to $10^5$.
 For each, we consider all possible $M$.
 To get $\hat{W}$ we apply Algorithm \ref{alg:multisplit+test} with $B=25$ splits and the absolute value function as $g\left(\cdot\right)$.

 For the regression, we apply eXtreme Gradient Boosting implemented in the \textsf{R}-package \texttt{xgboost} \citep{chen2021xgboost}.
+Other regression (machine learning) techniques could be used instead if they are flexible enough.
+We fix our choice here for this proof of concept.
 We use the respective left-out split of the data for early stopping when fitting the regression functions.
 This is a slight violation of our theoretical algorithm where the residuals are perfectly independent.
 We use the authors' implementation of FOCI \citep{azadkia2021FOCI} and dHSIC \citep{pfister2019dHSIC}.